New Grading Model Overview- Updated

 Level What it looks like Credit

-Full credit You submitted your weekly reflection, selected a standard, gave a specific and genuine description of how you practiced it, and identified one concrete growth step for next week.
-Qualifying venues include DDF engagement with classmates, prayer forum posts, club participation, service activities, and acts of encouragement.
+Full credit You submitted your reflection, selected an ESLR standard, gave a specific and genuine description of how you practiced it, and identified one concrete growth step for next section.
 100%

-Partial credit You submitted a reflection but the description was vague, or you forgot to include a growth step.
-Something genuine was attempted but not fully complete.
+Partial credit You submitted a reflection but the description was vague or you forgot a growth step.
+Something genuine was attempted but not complete.
 Teacher discretion applies.
 50%

-No credit Reflection was not submitted, or the faith-in-action section was left empty or clearly not genuine.
+No credit Reflection not submitted, or the Faith-in-Action section was empty or clearly not genuine.
 0%

 7. Meeting content — learning verification